 Follow the instructions to complete the process.
 Once the in-place upgrade is finished, you’ll have the latest version of Windows 10 installed and the problems with Windows Defender should be resolved.

-At the moment we don’t have any other solutions how to fix this issue, but we’ll keep you updated with new solutions if we find them.
-Meanwhile, we also have an article regarding Windows Defender, so you can learn more about it.
+At the moment we don’t have any other solutions on how to fix this issue, but we’ll keep you updated with new solutions if we find them.